Décima

 A décima is a ten-line stanza of poetry.
-The most popular form is called décima espinela after Vicente Espinel (1550–1624), a Spanish writer, poet, and musician from the Siglo de Oro who used it extensively throughout his compositions.
+The most popular form is called décima espinela after Vicente Espinel (1550–1624), a Spanish writer, poet, and musician from the Spanish Golden Age who used it extensively throughout his compositions.

 The décima deals with a wide range of subject matters, including themes that are philosophical, religious, lyrical, and political.
 Humorous décimas would typically satirize an individual's weakness or foolish act.
 A decimero would frequently challenge the target of the satire or his/her defender to respond in kind with a décima, thereby setting up a duel that tests the originality and wit of contending composers.